CDCgov/prime-reportstream/prime-router/docs/proposals/0013-batch-retry.md

 ### Proposed New Functionality
 We can improve this situation and add retry/scalability by adding a cron job and altering the way we use the batch queue.
-Instead of adding each message-per-receiver-per-bucket to the queue at ingestion a cron job could run at the minimum granularity for batching, determine which receivers need to be batched at that time, and put a message on the queue to be handled immediately by the batchFunction.
+Instead of adding each message-per-receiver-per-bucket to the queue at ingestion a cron job could run at the minimum granularity for batching (1 minute), determine which receivers need to be batched at that time, and put a message on the queue to be handled immediately by the batchFunction.
 This is a minimal-change approach that leaves the Task table management as it is but severely reduces our performance bottlenecks and race conditions.
-Once done, the single run of the batch function for that receiver will pull either all outstanding records (or up to <limit> if there) is one for this receiver and batch them.
+Once done, the single run of the batch function for that receiver will pull all outstanding records up to [receiver limit] and batch them.
+If there are more records than [receiver limit] it will continue to follow the batching process until all records have been batched.
+We will need to take a snapshot of the id of the 'last record' at start of batch time or this could be an infinite batching process if records continue to trickle in.

 ### Nifty Warehouse Metaphor
 Right now we have a front desk person who is getting paper reports - people are dropping by and sticking them in the